-You may be facing high balance accounts with low propensity to pay or low balance accounts with high propensity to pay.
+You may be facing high balance accounts with a low propensity to pay or low balance accounts with a high propensity to pay.

 Propensity to pay automation allows you to supercharge your limited resources and re-focus your team away from high-volume, low-reward work to only work the accounts that matter.

 Propensity to pay analytics help to identify which account balances will be hard to collect and which won’t, and calculates the chance of the account being paid out compared to the collections you will receive for said work effort.
 Gone are the days of staff opening their work queues to crank away on the first account that pops up.